 Surety bonds are a type of financial guarantee that protects the obligee (the party owed money or something of value) from financial loss if the principal (the party obligated to pay) fails to fulfill their contractual obligations.
 Surety bonds are used in various industries, including construction, healthcare, and government contracting.

-Most bonds cost between 1-10% of the total bond amount.
+Most bonds cost around 1-10% of the total bond amount.
 Let’s take a closer look at how surety bond costs are calculated and whether you can get bonded with bad credit.

 How much does a surety bond cost?